lafranceinsoumise/wp-webp-simple/readme.txt

 * [WebPConvert](https://github.com/rosell-dk/webp-convert): For converting images to webp
 * [DOM Util for WebP](https://github.com/rosell-dk/dom-util-for-webp): For the Alter HTML functionality

+Because Simple WebP use `<picture>` tags, it does not need to use `.htaccess` files like many other WebP plugins do.
+For this reason, it works out-of-the-box with many servers, and not only Apache.

 == Frequently Asked Questions ==

 = Are there any settings ? =